Medically Reviewed By

 JUMP TO A TOPIC

-- The type of biopsy used depends on where the abnormalities exist.
-Most with mesothelioma have a biopsy of the chest or stomach.
+- The type of biopsy performed depends on where abnormalities are found.
+Most patients undergo biopsies of the chest (pleural mesothelioma) or abdomen (peritoneal mesothelioma).

 What Is Involved in a Mesothelioma Biopsy?